scipunch/notes/projects/arcticles/Job market in Korea/Exploring Job Market for Software Engineers.md

 Extraction of the most common requirements wasn't as easy as previous steps.
 So I've met a classification problem, and I'm going to describe my solution in the next chapter of this article.

 # Conclusion
-We successfully extracted and analyzed job data from LinkedIn using the `linkedin_jobs_scraper` package.
-Python is the most popular technology for now.
+We successfully extracted and analyzed job data from LinkedIn using the linkedin_jobs_scraper package.
 Responsibilities in the actual dataset are too sparse and need better processing to make functional classes that will help in CV creation.
+But the given steps already help me a lot with monitoring and applying to the jobs in half-auto mode.